Top Technographic Data APIs, Datasets, and Databases

 Different collection methods are used depending on the source, and the quality of technographic data tends to be linked to how it was collected.
 In general, you’ll want to ensure you’re working with technographics companies and B2B database providers which use a range of sources and collection methods.

 How is technographic data collected?

-With an understanding of why it can be useful to acquire technographic data from a data provider out of the way, let’s take a look at some of the methods with which data providers collect technographic data and how each method might affect the data quality.
+Let’s take a look at some of the methods with which data providers collect technographic data and how each method might affect the data quality.